ccapeng/graph/README.md

 Let's take a quick look what is the term of "graph" in the computer programming.

-The term "graph" is more related how to take the path from point to point.
+The term "graph" in the programming language is kind of algorithm and is more related how to take the step(edge with distance) from node to node.

+The shortest path is the main algorithm.

 Let's see if we can visualize some technologies in here :